Smart 100 phone

 * * *

-As is the case with many of our modern electronic wonders, we rarely understand the technology behind them.
+As is the case with most modern electronic wonders, we rarely understand the technology behind them.
 Television, for instance, has been around for more than a century, yet how many people, even those who sit in front of their sets for hours on end, fully comprehend how they work?
-The same can be said of cell phones, especially the so called "smartphones" that are capable of much more than mere verbal communication.
+The same can be said of cell phones, especially the so-called "smartphones" that are capable of much more than mere verbal communication.

-Joanne was no different than most.
-She didn't waste her time wondering how the Smart 100 knew who she wanted to talk to, what song she wanted to hear, what video she wanted to watch or what scene she wanted to photograph.
-She simply accepted the fact that some computer genius in the Silicon Valley had discovered a way to make it work.
-(Meanwhile some poor soul barely earning a livable wage working in a Chinese factory that manufactures the phones was contemplating throwing himself out a window.)
+Joanne did not waste her time wondering how the Smart 100 knew who she wanted to talk to, what song she wanted to hear, what video she wanted to watch or what scene she wanted to photograph.
+She simply assumed that some computer genius in Silicon Valley had discovered a way to make it work.
+(Meanwhile, some poor soul barely earning a livable wage working in a Chinese factory that manufactures the phones was contemplating throwing himself out a window.)

 There must be a mistake, she concluded when she saw how much she owed.

 She immediately received a text message in response to her thought.
-According to Vista, no mistake had been made.
-Moments later she received a confirmation from her phone that the bill had been paid, followed by a notice from her bank that her checking account was overdrawn and that money was going to be taken from her savings account.
+Vista insisted no mistake had been made.
+Moments later, she received a confirmation from her phone that the bill had been paid, followed by a notice from her bank that her checking account was overdrawn and that money was going to be taken from her savings account.

 A heart-wrenching realization struck her like the speeding train that routinely ran over Wile E. Coyote in the classic Road Runner cartoons: At this rate, I'll go through my savings in three months.

 The following day, on her way home from work, she stopped by the Hermes Store.
 Unlike her last visit, there was no ridiculously long line winding its way through the city.
-In fact, there were fewer than a dozen customers and only three employees.
+On the contrary, there were only six customers and three employees.
 Joanne recognized one as the salesman who had waited on her when she purchased her phone.

 "Yes.
 A month ago, I bought a Smart 100 here."